crabkilla/reporeaper/README.md

 This is a system design document for Repo Reaper, a mostly agentic system for assessing codebases as a red teamer.
 The tool is a collection of Claude Agents, MCP Servers, custom scripts, and prompts for a human operator.
 This tool is designed to systematically deconstruct and analyze codebases from the perspective of a highly sophisticated, nation-state adversary.

+The outputs of this tool are meant to be useful for red team operators, defenders, and codebase owners.
+For red teamers - the tool will provide you with attack chain options For defenders - detection opportunities across any part of the attack chain For code owners - automated PR generation for fixes

 ## How to Use

 1. Clone the repo